 We couldn’t determine any routes or terminations for existing wiring and therefore condemned it and ripped it out.
 We had to plan a new route for the external connections to the property and centralise any connections.
 Wifi was a big contribution to this project.
 Due to the construction using a lot of steel framing, Ruckus was the go to choice to obtain the required coverage.

 Curved walls with embedded invisible speakers of this size was certainly an experience.
 Once we opened the walls to determine the void behind we built frames to hold the acoustic back-boxes and with millimetre perfect precision fitted the speakers.
 Actually convincing the plasterer that he could plaster over the speakers was an interesting conversation!

 Speakers installed, fully calibrated and plastered and the room painted.

 Then came the TV.
-A 75″ Samsung Smart TV was installed.
+We installed A 75″ Samsung Smart TV.
 And looked fantastic.
 A truly modern experience.
 But something was missing…

 In keeping with the architecture and design of the property we suggested a custom built frame.
 Complete with a professionally taken photograph of the property printed on canvas and automated to cover the screen when the power is off.
 The result?

 State of the art ‘invisible’ speakers by Stealth Acoustics,

 Multi zone audio and speaker system from Sonance.

 75″ Screen from Samsung.

 Wireless connectivity was achieved using Ruckus Unleashed.